dgodovich/personal_logseq/pages/Grad school event notes.md

 - This year notes
 	- Day 1
-		- Julie Nadal presenting, she's the assistant dean for the graduate school
+		- Julie Nadal presenting, she's the assistant dean for the graduate school collapsed:: true
 			- NIH postbac, grad at Albert Einstein, has been at NYAS, Johns Hopkins, and now GSK
 			- She thinks the metric for graduation is published research, which is a little different than what I thought it would be
 				- Thesis is a combination of peer reviewed papers
 			- PhD program structure
 			  collapsed:: true
 				- Year 1
 					- Classes, rotations, select thesis lab
 					- Sometimes you don't rotate, but I won't be doing that
 					- Rotations
 						- Short 5 - 10 week research experiences in labs led by PIs you are interested in
 						- 1 - 3, up to 5 rotations
 						- Sometimes concurrent with courses, sometimes separated depending on institute
 							- GSK separates it, Weill Cornell does not
 						- Mentorship from PI and usually a postdoc or phd student
 				- Year 2
 					- Some more classes but not always (program dependent)
 						- GSK finishes in year 1
 					- Some research
 					- Qualifying exam, moving into candidacy
 						- Combination of oral and written exam
 				- Year 2 - 5
 					- Do research
 					- Teach if you want to or an available option
 						- GSK does not?
 Probably?
 						- Not much - teaching fellows
 					- Skill development
 				- Year 6
 					- Finish and defend
 			- Schools that offer phds
 			  collapsed:: true
 				- Large Universities - with undergrad program
 					- i.e. Stanford, UNC, Johns Hopkins, etc
 					- Many programs, teaching is readily available
 				- Associated with a medical school
 					- e.g. Mayo clinic, Albert Einstein, UT Southwestern
 					- Medical focus, translational research
 				- Stand Alone graduate schools
 					- e.g. GSK, Scripps Research, St Judes
 					- No medical school - some other affiliate
 				- Partnerships
 					- e.g. Salk, NIH, MD Anderson
 					- institutes that have degrees from another university
 			- Schools have a lot of phd programs that are related collapsed:: true
 				- some programs bridge graduate and medical schools
 					- two schools, one program e.g. Harvard, UMich, UCRiverside
 					- two schools, two programs - e.g. cornell, NYU med and grad, Penn
 				- Johns hopkins is notoriously bad for this
 			- Choosing a program
 			  collapsed:: true
 				- paradox of choice
 				- how do you know what program is right for you
 				- Identify the most important aspects of PhD programs
 					- Research
 					  collapsed:: true
 						- Areas of expertise
 							- Be fairly broad for this
 						- Basic and/or translational
 						- number of faculty
 							- don't apply for just one faculty member, very risky
 					- Location
 					- structure
 					  collapsed:: true
 						- type of university
 						- collaborations
 						- rotation and course structure
 						- expectations for graduation - publish, thesis, etc
 					- money / resources
 					  collapsed:: true
 						- facilities, stipend, benefits, housing
 						- research support important too
 							- cores, university tech, microscopes, whatever
 					- Class size - this seems not super important?
 					- Community
 					  collapsed:: true
 						- You will be spending a lot of time here, so you should try to make sure that it's a good one
 					- Do your best to maximize these for your specific needs
 				- Use resources and advice from colleagues and mentors to narrow the list
 				- Apply to a select group of schools
 					- entirely up to you
 					- consider scale, money you can spend, how hard is it to get in, what happens if you do not get in
 				- How to find programs
 					- AAMC, ABRCMS, Office of intramural training and education at nih
 			- Caring for the science and the scientist
 				- Medical/dental insurance
 				- stipend
 				- conference travel, relocation costs, subsidized housing
 			- Funding mechanisms
 			  collapsed:: true
 				- Where is your stipend coming from?
 				- individual fellowship
 				- faculty money
 				- graduate school
 				- teaching
 					- This could be conditional based on teaching
 				- training grants
 				- Questions to ask
 					- Is it guaranteed?
 For how long?
 					- Is is conditional on anything (teaching)?
 					- Do you get a bonus for getting external funding like F31 or GRFP?
 			- Development
 			  collapsed:: true
 				- Training for well rounded science
 				- technical training
 				- fellowship writing
 				- career development
 				- teaching
 					- Do I want to try to get a certificate for this?
 				- etc
 			- Application process
 			  collapsed:: true
 				- Types of programs
 				  collapsed:: true
 					- Umbrella program
 						- Apply, interview in umbrella program, accept to one program
 						- Choose track in program
 					- Designated track
 						- e.g. GSK has cancer bio and cancer eng
 						- All application is specific to that track, not the other one
 				- Parts of application
 					- fee - try to get fee waivers if I can at all?
 GSK is free
 					- Online application - basically a CV
 					- Personal statement - probably the most important part of the application
 						- Why do you want to come to this school?
 Who are you?
 					- 3x letter of rec - less generic the better (I gotta talk to Adela)
 					- Official transcript
 					- GRE is pretty much optional, you can send if you want (or if they let you)
 			- What are grad programs looking for
 				- Passion for science and research
 				- Experience conducting research
 				- Evidence you will succeed in curriculum
 				- Commitment to pursuing a PhD
 			- Q&A
+			  collapsed:: true
 				- don't be arrogant (confidence vs arrogance)
+				- figuring out student happiness
+					- it's all about talking to students
+					- Happens mostly at interview or after acceptance, kind of hard to judge at application phase
+					- Talk to people you know at that institute
+						- How do they feel about the city?
+The program? their cohort?
+						- Research support?
+Rotations?
-			-
+		- admission committee Panel
+			- What areas do you wish student would emphasize in their materials?
+				- How do you think about science?
+Details are important but your thought process is more important -
 - Last year notes
   collapsed:: true
 	- WCGS Open houses are scheduled to take place on October 10 and November 1